Jbsco/PCB_MFG/README.md

   <img src="Example/Candle_Heightmapping.png" width="350" title="Example Candle Heightmap Routine Being Performed">
 </p>

-•  With the Heightmap complete, close the Heightmap mode by selecting "Edit".
+•  With the Heightmap complete, close the Heightmap mode by selecting "Edit", and select the checkbox "Use Heightmap".

 •  Raise the tool head slightly and reset alarms if necessary.